Carnforth War Memorial

-The Carnforth War Memorial was erected on 9 November 1924, to commemorate soldiers from Carnforth who died during and after World War I.
+The Carnforth War Memorial was erected on 9 November 1924, to commemorate servicemen from Carnforth, Lancashire, who died during and after World War I.

 Design

-The memorial is located on Market St, Carnforth, in a small memorial garden, and comprises a square granite plinth upon which stands a bronze figure of a soldier, standing at ease and with rifle.
+The memorial is located on Market Street, Carnforth, in a small memorial garden, and comprises a square granite plinth upon which stands a bronze figure of a soldier, standing at ease and with rifle.
 In addition to the bronze figure there are three inscribed plaques.
-The first commemorates the Carnforth soldiers who died during World War I, the second commemorates the Carnforth soldiers who died whilst still in service between 1918 and 1924 while the third plaque commemorates the Carnforth soldiers who died during and after World War II.
+The first commemorates the Carnforth servicemen who died during World War I, the second commemorates the Carnforth servicemen who died whilst still in service between 1918 and 1924 while the third plaque commemorates the Carnforth service personnel who died during and after World War II.

 A total of seventy seven names are inscribed on the memorial, fifty seven of which are recorded as killed during or as a consequence of wounds suffered during World War I, and twenty names are recorded as killed during or as a consequence of wounds suffered during World War II.